The Western Union Company (NYSE:WU) Shares Sold by Miller Howard Investments Inc. NY

-Miller Howard Investments Inc. NY decreased its stake in shares of The Western Union Company (NYSE:WU) by 3.5% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 2,124,546 shares of the credit services provider’s stock after selling 76,281 shares during the period.
-The Western Union accounts for 2.2% of Miller Howard Investments Inc. NY’s portfolio, making the stock its 15th largest position.
-Miller Howard Investments Inc. NY owned about 0.52% of The Western Union worth $46,613,000 as of its most recent filing with the SEC.
+Miller Howard Investments Inc. NY lowered its holdings in The Western Union Company (NYSE:WU) by 3.5% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,124,546 shares of the credit services provider’s stock after selling 76,281 shares during the period.
+The Western Union makes up 2.2% of Miller Howard Investments Inc. NY’s portfolio, making the stock its 15th biggest position.
+Miller Howard Investments Inc. NY owned about 0.52% of The Western Union worth $46,613,000 as of its most recent SEC filing.

-A number of other hedge funds also recently modified their holdings of WU.
-Meeder Asset Management Inc. boosted its stake in The Western Union by 272.8% during the 3rd quarter.
-Meeder Asset Management Inc. now owns 1,290 shares of the credit services provider’s stock valued at $28,000 after acquiring an additional 944 shares during the last quarter.
+Other institutional investors have also added to or reduced their stakes in the company.
+Meeder Asset Management Inc. boosted its stake in shares of The Western Union by 272.8% in the third quarter.
+Meeder Asset Management Inc. now owns 1,290 shares of the credit services provider’s stock valued at $28,000 after purchasing an additional 944 shares during the period.
 Cerebellum GP LLC bought a new position in shares of The Western Union in the 3rd quarter worth about $61,000.
-Old North State Trust LLC bought a new position in shares of The Western Union in the 3rd quarter worth about $105,000.
-Sowell Financial Services LLC lifted its position in shares of The Western Union by 351.6% in the 4th quarter.
-Sowell Financial Services LLC now owns 6,340 shares of the credit services provider’s stock worth $139,000 after buying an additional 4,936 shares during the last quarter.
-Finally, Neo Ivy Capital Management lifted its position in shares of The Western Union by 1,338.5% in the 3rd quarter.
-Neo Ivy Capital Management now owns 8,401 shares of the credit services provider’s stock worth $180,000 after buying an additional 7,817 shares during the last quarter.
+Old North State Trust LLC acquired a new stake in shares of The Western Union in the 3rd quarter worth about $105,000.
+Sowell Financial Services LLC increased its holdings in shares of The Western Union by 351.6% in the 4th quarter.
+Sowell Financial Services LLC now owns 6,340 shares of the credit services provider’s stock worth $139,000 after acquiring an additional 4,936 shares during the period.
+Finally, Neo Ivy Capital Management increased its holdings in shares of The Western Union by 1,338.5% in the 3rd quarter.
+Neo Ivy Capital Management now owns 8,401 shares of the credit services provider’s stock worth $180,000 after acquiring an additional 7,817 shares during the period.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, December 31st.
-Shareholders of record on Monday, December 21st were given a dividend of $0.225 per share.
-This represents a $0.90 annualized dividend and a yield of 4.01%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, December 31st.
+Shareholders of record on Monday, December 21st were issued a dividend of $0.225 per share.
 The ex-dividend date was Friday, December 18th.
-The Western Union’s payout ratio is 52.02%.
+This represents a $0.90 dividend on an annualized basis and a yield of 4.01%.
+The Western Union’s dividend payout ratio is presently 52.02%.

-In other The Western Union news, insider Richard L. Williams sold 15,000 shares of The Western Union stock in a transaction that occurred on Friday, December 4th.
-The stock was sold at an average price of $21.92, for a total value of $328,800.00.
-Following the completion of the sale, the insider now directly owns 129,947 shares in the company, valued at $2,848,438.24.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Caroline Tsai sold 4,857 shares of the business’s stock in a transaction that occurred on Friday, December 11th.
-The shares were sold at an average price of $21.70, for a total value of $105,396.90.
-Following the sale, the insider now owns 56,683 shares of the company’s stock, valued at approximately $1,230,021.10.
-The disclosure for this sale can be found here.
-1.27% of the stock is owned by company insiders.

 The Western Union Company provides money movement and payment services worldwide.
 The company operates in two segments, Consumer-to-Consumer and Business Solutions.
 The Consumer-to-Consumer segment facilitates money transfers between two consumers, primarily through a network of third-party agents.
 This segment offers international cross-border transfers and intra-country transfers, as well as money transfer transactions through Websites and mobile devices.